carlosonunez/docker-on-apple-m1-silicon/README.md

 # docker-on-apple-m1-silicon

+## Deprecation Notice

+Docker did it!
+They've released a beta version of Docker for Mac.
+It supports ARM and (with a performance penalty) x86-64 images.
+Please use that instead!

+---

 Run Docker on your ultra-fast M1-powered Mac until Docker releases a more official solution.

 ## How to use